DevNambi/blog-drafts/020 - What is Ethical.md

 1. Equality: you are an equal with everyone you interact with.
 2. Reciprocity: you affect others and they affect you.
 3. Humanity: we are each endowed with inalienable, equal self-worth.
+4. Giving: since you are outnumbered by people with equal self-worth, most of your effort should be spend helping others

+(VENN DIAGRAM OF ETHICS, MORALITY, CONSCIENCE, INTENTION, ACTION)

 ### Why Ethics